AngularianUK/parknow-pig-latin/README.md

 ![Application screenshot](docs/img/app-screenshot.jpg)

-THIS IS AN EARLY WORK-IN-PROGRESS AND NOT READY FOR PUBLIC CONSUMPTION OR TESTING YET!

 ## About this Exercise

 This is a Pig Latin converter.
 For more information on Pig Latin check [Wikipedia](https://en.wikipedia.org/wiki/Pig_Latin)